bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 	* Renders DESeq2 results (downloading options and DT table), and boxplot(s) with additional control widgets.

-	* Can be pressed at anytime and will re-calculate α-diversity calculations and ANOVA(s), and then render newly selected taxonomic levels if pressed again.
+	* Can be pressed at anytime and will re-calculate DESeq2 calculations, and then render newly selected taxonomic levels if pressed again.

 # Group selections